 The last thing most individuals want to consider after losing a loved one is the practical and legal repercussions of that person’s death.
 However, if you have been chosen to manage the probate process for an intestate estate (the one without a Will) or if you have been nominated as the executor of that estate in the decedent’s Last Will and Testament, you must consider those aspects of the decedent’s death.

 If this is your first time managing an estate, you could be uncertain of what is necessary.
 Additionally, you may make mistakes throughout the probate process due to your emotional state.
 For these reasons, most executors seek the advice of an accomplished probate attorney throughout the probate process.
-While you wait, learn about common probate mistakes and how to avoid them from a Las Vegas probate attorney at The Law Office of Roger A. Giuliani, P.C.
+While you wait, learn about common probate mistakes and how to avoid them from a Las Vegas probate attorney at The Giuliani Law Firm.

 Common Probate Mistakes

 Here are some of the common probate mistakes.

 Failing To Consider Other Alternatives To Formal Probate

 One of the most common mistakes people make while probating an estate is failing to evaluate if other alternatives for formal probate could be used in place of it.
 It can be an alternative for small estates.
 A small estate option for formal probate could be offered in Nevada, for instance, if: